SecondNewtonLaw/Global-Functions-Documentation/Functions/Drawing.md

 # Drawing
 ______________________________________________

-The **Drawing** library provides an interface for drawing shapes and text above the game window, Drawing can be implemented both via **LuaU** and an external type of way such as using Vulkan or ImGui, there are many other ways aswell externally.
+The **Drawing** library provides an interface for rendering shapes and text onto the game window.
+Drawing can be implemented either through **LuaU** or **externally**, using methods such as utilizing Vulkan or ImGui overlays.
+Additionally, there are many other external approaches available.